 - Tom Frame, The Long Road: Australia’s Train, Advise and Assist Missions, UNSW Press, 2017.

 Looking beyond Australia, the Irregular Warfare Podcast recently hosted a conversation on building partner capacity missions, featuring political scientist Stephen Biddle and practitioner Matt Cancian.
 They discuss whether such missions work, and in what circumstances.
-They focus heavily on the efforts to help Kurdish military forces fight Islamic State but also on examples like the Korean War:
+They focus heavily on the efforts to help Kurdish military forces fight Islamic State but also on historical examples like the Korean War:

 - Shawna Sinnott and Kyle Atwell with Stephen Biddle and Matt Cancian, Does building partner military capacity work?
 Irregular Warfare Podcast, 19 June 2020.